-Eclectic medicine has lost disease treatment practice and eclectic herbalism is all that survives since 1939 to now only support healing, health, and wellbeing by a limited scope of dedicated people.
+Eclectic medicine has lost disease treatment practice and eclectic herbalism is all that survives since 1939 to now only support healing, health, wellness, and well-being by a limited scope of dedicated people.

 Eclectic herbalism advances the understanding of many herbal remedies to the forefront of herbology, especially cayenne pepper, lobelia and bayberry.